Blindness and Visual Impairment: Global Facts

 These data are uploaded and amended in line with WHO data currently released to IAPB.

 According to estimates from the World Health Organization (WHO) Prevention of Blindness and Deafness Programme:

 - About 285 million people are visually impaired worldwide: 39 million are blind and 246 million have low vision (severe or moderate visual impairment)

-- 4 out of 5 blind or visually impaired people are avoidably so--preventable cause are as high as 80% of the total global visual impairment burden
+- 4 out of 5 blind or visually impaired people are avoidably so--preventable causes are as high as 80% of the total global visual impairment burden

 - About 90% of the world's visually impaired people live in developing countries

 - Globally, uncorrected refractive errors are the main cause of visual impairment

 - Cataracts are the leading cause of blindness

 - 65% of visually impaired, and 82% of blind people are over 50 years of age, although this age group comprises only 20% of the world population

 - Top causes of visual impairment: refractive errors, cataracts and glaucoma